ruzihao/smart-personal-website/content/authors/admin/_index.md

 My CV is available <a href="mailto:hzhong@escp.eu">upon request</a>.

 Recent news:
+* June 2024 - Honored to be promoted to Associate Professor with Tenure!!
 * June 2024 - One paper accepted by <a href="https://www.sciencedirect.com/science/article/abs/pii/S0378720624000703">Information and Management</a>
 * May 2024 - Honored to receive ESCP Teaching Excellence Award.
 Thank you, ESCP!
 * Mar.
 2024 - Honored to serve as an Associate Editor at <a href="https://icis2024.aisconferences.org/">ICIS 2024</a>